adamclement-exe/TopSeudo/readme.md

    pythonFile = "adventure.py"

  Based on

-   #Python-to-AQA-psudocode converter
-   #By Andrew Mulholland aka gbaman
+   #Python-to-AQA-psudocode converter By Andrew Mulholland aka gbaman

- Lots of bodgey fixes applied by Adam Clement.
+ Lots of bodgey fixes applied by Adam Clement to work to Pearson Spec.